 Patients ask: How do I properly dispose of medicine products?

-Tell them: All used needles and vials should be discarded in an FDA-cleared sharps disposal container immediately after use.
+Possible Response: All used needles and vials should be discarded in an FDA-cleared sharps disposal container immediately after use.

 If you do not have a sharps container, do not throw away loose needles and vials in your household trashcan.
 Instead, use a container that is: